Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 So, yeah, good questions, Keith.
 There was a ton of questions on Equifax.
 First of all Equifax didn't impact the Q2 revenues.
 It happened towards the end of the quarter, and the ratable recognition of that stuff didn't impact those results.
 It was de minimis in the Q2 results.

 So a couple thoughts for you, and I went into some details in the prepared remarks.
-Equifax was good and it definitely increased member counts in a significant way.
+Equifax was good, and it definitely increased member counts in a significant way.
 But what we also saw when we would offer the combined Digital Safety bundle that we've been talking about for a number of quarters to the Norton cohort when it came up for subscription or even in period work we were doing with them, we're seeing a much better uptake than we had modeled in our acquisition case of Norton folks just taking up for more money the LifeLock value proposition.
 You also saw if you look at the search terms that people searched for LifeLock in substantial passion when they just think about identity.

-So the strength of that brand is big and we do think that there is a new normal for uptake in identity protection following Equifax, and that is more, it was very strong at the beginning but even weeks later it is sustained in a way that's different than some of the other big breaches like Anthem.
+So the strength of that brand is big, and we do think that there is a new normal for uptake in identity protection following Equifax, and that is more, it was very strong at the beginning but even weeks later it is sustained in a way that's different than some of the other big breaches like Anthem.

 So something else happened, which also I think drives to the power of the digital safety concept.
 When the KRACK vulnerability came out and everybody talked about how dangerous roaming around on Wi-Fi was, now you could have pretty much easy access to traffic on the Wi-Fi through that vulnerability.
 So if you were sitting in a Starbucks and some kid had some software and knew how to do it they could be siphoning off your communications.
-The spike in the VPN product is also very, very substantial and that product is a strong product, it's a $30 to $50 a year adder and we're seeing that at very powerful growth rates as well.
-And so the Norton conversion is good, the LifeLock uptake is very good and we're also seeing the other products in the digital safety realm really lift as well.
+The spike in the VPN product is also very, very substantial and that product is a strong product, it's a $30 to $50 a year adder, and we're seeing that at very powerful growth rates as well.
+And so the Norton conversion is good, the LifeLock uptake is very good, and we're also seeing the other products in the digital safety realm really lift as well.

-And then we bring in Norton Core and we announced Norton Core at the beginning of the year, it won some accolades.
+And then we bring in Norton Core, and we announced Norton Core at the beginning of the year, it won some accolades.
 We've had it in the market as a version one.
-So we're careful with the introduction and we're really starting to ramp that now.
+So we're careful with the introduction, and we're really starting to ramp that now.
 And we anticipate strong uptake there.
 So I think also coming back to identity protection, LifeLock does a ton more than just credit.
-Credit it's very good at but it also takes care of all the other kinds of identity theft, and so the bad guys that have all those identities and many of which they already had are used for other kinds of identity crime, such as criminal drivers' licenses, people buying guns in your name, people changing the address of registered properties and then working on various things, tax returns, other things.
+Credit it's very good at, but it also takes care of all the other kinds of identity theft, and so the bad guys that have all those identities and many of which they already had are used for other kinds of identity crime, such as criminal drivers' licenses, people buying guns in your name, people changing the address of registered properties and then working on various things, tax returns, other things.

 And also if you have your identity stolen, which still happens all the time, the remediation and recovery of that is really delivered well from LifeLock.
-So we are seeing better retentions and we are seeing more uptake but I can tell you we're confident enough now to say that we believe that adjusted for acquisition the Consumer business is going to grow sustainably and at a strong clip.
-And so in our guidance we're talk about mid-single digit growth rates and we are seeing the de-risking of the business from the PC declines happening way better than we thought.
+So we are seeing better retentions, and we are seeing more uptake but I can tell you we're confident enough now to say that we believe that adjusted for acquisition the Consumer business is going to grow sustainably and at a strong clip.
+And so in our guidance we're talk about mid-single digit growth rates, and we are seeing the de-risking of the business from the PC declines happening way better than we thought.
 And also we are within striking distance of PC unit growth.
 It's not far away.
-And put all that together, and there was a lot of negative analyst comments on Consumer rightfully so a year ago and we're hoping that this information is changing the outlook on that.
-And we're really proud of what we've accomplished there that's one of the better turnarounds in my knowledge base.
+And put all that together, and there was a lot of negative analyst comments on Consumer rightfully so a year ago, and we're hoping that this information is changing the outlook on that.
+And we're really proud of what we've accomplished there, that's one of the better turnarounds in my knowledge base.

 Keith Eric Weiss - Morgan Stanley & Co.
 LLC